marcinwiacek/pl1/readme.md

 Please look on such companies like Apple - in majority they're taking existing solutions and merging them in new, unexpected way.

-**Why shouldn't use the same patern?**
+**Why shouldn't use the same pattern?**

 Additionally: real man should have son, plant tree and build house.

 Rhetorical question: is it possible to extend it and add building own CPU?

-Some people are collecting cars, some looking for stamps and some want to design CPU (and it gives me much bigger fun that creating [80386 Protected Mode kernel in 2005](https://mwiacek.com/zips/wat.pl/6/tm_cw_os.rar)).
+Some people are collecting cars, some looking for stamps and some want to design CPU (note: it gives me much bigger fun that creating [80386 Protected Mode kernel in 2005](https://mwiacek.com/zips/wat.pl/6/tm_cw_os.rar)).
 Point.

 # This project is repeating design history from 16-bit to 32-bit and from console to graphical GUI design